 Congressional Activity.
-During the 1st Session of the 107th Congress, committees held several hearings on water infrastructure financing and need issues: the Senate Environment and Public Works Committee held hearings in March and October, 2001, and in the House, separate hearings were held on March 28 by the Transportation and Infrastructure Committee and the Energy and Commerce Committee.
+During the first session of the 107th Congress, committees held several hearings on water infrastructure financing and need issues: the Senate Environment and Public Works Committee held hearings in March and October 2001, and in the House, separate hearings were held on March 28 by the Transportation and Infrastructure Committee and the Energy and Commerce Committee.

-In the 2nd Session, attention is turning to specific legislative proposals.
+In the second session, attention has turned to specific legislative proposals.
 On March 13, the House Transportation and Infrastructure Subcommittee on Water Resources and Environment held a hearing on H.R.
 3930, a bill to authorize \$20 billion for the CWA SRF program through FY2007 and make several programmatic changes, including to the method for allotting SRF funds to states.
 At the hearing, EPA witnesses said that the Administration opposes the high authorization level in the bill, preferring a lower funding level that would allow SRFs to maintain the current activity level of \$2 billion per year.
-The full committee approved H.R..
+The full committee approved H.R.
 3930 with the \$20 billion funding on March 20.
 The committee approved one amendment to provide that Davis-Bacon Act prevailing wage requirements apply to projects and activities funded by capitalization grants and recycled monies in an SRF.

 In February, the Senate Environment Committee held two hearings on several bills to reauthorize the CWA water infrastructure program.
 The committee heard testimony on S. 252 (a bill to authorize \$15 billion in SRF appropriations, expand eligibilities, and authorize SRF loan subsidies for financially distressed communities), S. 285 (to authorize use of SRF monies for construction of water conservation and water quality improvements), S. 1044 (to authorize grant assistance to Chesapeake Bay states for wastewater nutrient removal projects), and S. 1961 (to authorize \$20 billion in CWA SRF appropriations, incorporate several provisions of the SDWA SRF program into the CWA such as loan subsidies for small communities, and establish demonstration programs for innovations in technology and alternative approaches to water quality or water supply management).
 S. 1961 also would authorize \$15 billion in SDWA SRF appropriations.
-(For information on H.R.
-3930 and S. 1961, see CRS Report RL31344, Water Infrastructure Financing Legislation: Comparison of Two Bills.)